 In addition to comprehensive insurance cover for normal Rotary activities at home comprehensive travel, disablement and death insurance is available to nominated persons who are authorised to work on Rotary projects in Australia and overseas including Rotary club members, their spouses (and de factos and partners), volunteer workers, honorary members, host families, prospective members (from the time their membership has been approved).
 It is recommended that any authorised persons travelling on Rotary business carry a copy of the Rotary Insurance Summary.

-The ACE Emergency Assistance Phone number is + 61-2-8907-5995 overseas or 02 8907 5995 if ringing from within Australia.
+The Chubb Emergency Assistance phone number is + 61-2-8907-5995 overseas (Reverse Charges accepted) or 02 8907 5995 if ringing from within Australia.